-World Kindness Week is 8-13 November, and we hope we can inspire you to do good things where you live because YOU CAN MAKE A DIFFERENCE!
+World Kindness Week is 8-13 November, and we hope we can inspire you to participate in acts of kindness where you live because we know YOU CAN MAKE A DIFFERENCE!
 Every good deed you do helps create positive energy that impacts someone’s emotional wellbeing for the better.
 And the best thing about giving is that can have a profound effect on you too!

 There’s no getting around it – 2020 has been a challenging year for everyone.
 No matter who you are, how old you are, or where you’re from, you will have been impacted by COVID-19 in some way.
 But with all the uncertainty, frustration, sadness, and loss, we’ve seen many acts of kindness and compassion to lift our spirits.
 These happy moments have helped bring people together to love and support one another and given us hope, proving that we are not doing this alone.